Skip to content

 Concept and Architecture

-The purpose of this integration is to satisfy the following use case.
+The purpose of this integration is to address the following use case:

-The tester wants to measure the speed of the user interface that a user would experience whilst performing a protocol-level load test:
+The tester wants to measure the speed of the user interface that a user would experience while performing a protocol-level load test:

-• How long does each transaction take whilst 1000 VUs are hitting the same system
+• How long does each transaction take while 1000 VUs are hitting the same system?

-• The user interface could be web, mobile or thick client (e.g. ERP system)
+• The user interface could be web, mobile, or a thick client (e.g., an ERP system).

 clip0065

-The process flow for the above architecture would be as follows:
+The process flow for the above architecture is as follows:

-1. User schedules the performance test in SpiraTest.
+1. A user schedules the performance test in SpiraTest.

 3. The NeoLoad controller sends commands to the NeoLoad load generators to start the performance scenario.

-4. During the performance scenario, NeoLoad calls Rapise through its command-line to start a specific test
+4. During the performance scenario, NeoLoad calls Rapise via its command line to start a specific test.

-5. At specific points in the Rapise function test (which is grouped into transactions), timing code in the Rapise script (see next section) will call the NeoLoad REST API to report back the timing for the transaction block.
+5. At specific points in the Rapise function test (which is grouped into transactions), timing code in the Rapise script (see next section) calls the NeoLoad REST API to report the timing for the transaction block.

-• The NeoLoad controller will need to correlate each of the blocks with the appropriate transaction in the performance scenario.
+• The NeoLoad controller correlates each block with the appropriate transaction in the performance scenario.

-6. At the end of the performance test, RemoteLaunch will read the entire performance test and send back the results to SpiraTest.
+6. At the end of the performance test, RemoteLaunch reads the entire performance test and sends the results back to SpiraTest.

 NeoLoad Global Object

-Rapise has a global object named NeoLoad which is capable of sending client performance metrics to the NeoLoad controller.
+Rapise includes a global object named NeoLoad that can send client performance metrics to the NeoLoad controller.

 clip0058

-NeoLoad will display the received data in a both tree and graph views.
+NeoLoad displays the received data in both tree and graph views.

 NeoLoad Tree View